Prudential first-quarter new business profit lifted by bulk annuity sales

-LONDON Life and pensions group Prudential plc (PRU.L) reported a 29 percent increase in new business profit during the first quarter of the year, boosted by buoyant sales of bulk annuities in its home market.
+LONDON UK life and pensions group Prudential plc (PRU.L) reported a 29 percent increase in new business profit during the first quarter of the year, boosted by buoyant sales of bulk annuities in its home market.

 In a trading statement on Thursday the group said new business profit nearly doubled in Britain which it attributed largely to strong sales of bulk annuity products to corporate pension schemes.

-Sales of these products, which offer a guaranteed income to retirees and are increasingly popular with corporate pension schemes seeking to move their obligations to retiring scheme members off the company balance sheet, amounted to 73 million pounds, up from nothing a year earlier.
+Sales of these products, which offer a guaranteed income to retirees and are increasingly popular with corporate pension schemes seeking to move their obligations to retiring scheme members of the company balance sheet, amounted to 73 million pounds ($123.85 million), up from nothing a year earlier.

 Group Chief Executive Tidjane Thiam said the company had a "strong pipeline" of bulk annuity deals lined up but turned down transactions not deemed profitable enough.